-The EPA says that scientific research does not support claims that ozone from these devices removes dust, pollen, and chemicals from the air.
+The EPA says that research does not support claims that ozone from these devices removes dust, pollen, and chemicals from the air.
 No federal agency has approved these devices as air cleaners.
 The official number found on ozone generator packaging is only the identification of the facility that made the product.
 It is not an approval number.

 Other common sources of indoor pollution include: